 People want these items.
 In fact, today’s consumers are looking for both popular, timely trends and classic, timeless pieces.
 While your store may have many each of these items—or possibly all of them—without the right approach to product attributes, shoppers won’t find any of them.

-This is because retailers have often underinvested in a critical area: their own product data, and therefore their product attributes.
+This is because retailers have often underinvested in a critical area: their product data and, therefore, their product attributes.
 Descriptive, thorough product attributes connect people to items that retailers are selling.
 They impact several other key points in the customer journey, as well.
-In fact, customer-centric product attribution is so critical to revenue, that 20% of purchase failures are potentially a result of missing or unclear product information.
+In fact, customer-centric product attribution is so critical to revenue that 20% of purchase failures are potentially a result of missing or unclear product information.

 What Are Product Attributes?